christophwidulle/Raclette/README.md

-# Raclette
+# raclette
-MVVM + Rx + DataBinding Framework for Android
+MVVM + DataBinding + Rx Framework for Android

+Status: In development, don't use it :-)